 Individuals with ABV certifications hold a wide verity of positions and job titles.

 New ABVs are quickly finding out that they are highly desired and talented individuals are always in demand.
-Unlike other financial professionals ABVs go beyond traditional analysis when it comes to business valuations.
+Unlike other financial professionals, ABVs go beyond traditional analysis when it comes to business valuations and corporate finance.

 This designation is a good way for professionals interested in becoming business valuation experts to get the edge over the competition.